 Another consideration that is important to me when choosing cosmetics and personal care products is that they are not tested on animals.
 Look for the Leaping Bunny logo – it provides the best assurance that the products you use are cruelty-free and have not been tested on animals.
 Incidentally, in 2013, the European Union banned the import and sale of cosmetics containing ingredients tested on animals.

 I switched to mostly chemical-free cosmetics years ago, and it’s a good thing I did: one of Allegra’s favorite things to do is to lick my hands after I put on hand lotion.
-And while I don’t let her do it for very long, because I don’t think that too much of even the most “natural” hand lotion is good for her, at least I don’t have to worry about her ingesting harmful chemicals while I let her have a little fun.
+And while I don’t let her do it for very long, because I don’t think that ingesting even the most “natural” hand lotion is good for her, at least I don’t have to worry about her absorbing harmful chemicals while I let her have a little fun.

 It’s probably next to impossible to avoid all chemicals in the products we use in our homes and around our cats, but an informed and conscious choice goes a long way toward healthier cats and healthier humans.